-The data and query generation parameters described above are termed workload parameters and are summarized in Table 2.
+The data and query generation parameters described above are termed work-load parameters and are summarized in Table 2.
 In different experiments, the values of these parameters are varied.
 The values used are given together with the description of each concrete experiment.
-If the value of some parameter is omitted, the "standard" value is used.
+If the value of some parameter is omitted, the "average" value is used.